 Mr. Calonne has authored numerous articles and amicus curiae briefs on public records, First Amendment governmental immunity, and open government issues.
 He was the founding chairperson of the League of California Cities’ Public Records Act Committee from 1994 until January 1998.
 He was a member of the advisory committee to the Joint Senate-Assembly Task Force on Personal Information and Privacy chaired by California State Senator Steve Peace.
 In 1996 and 1997, Mr. Calonne participated on the Electronic Access to Public Records Task Force formed under the Senate Select Committee on Information Services in State Government.

 Before serving in Palo Alto, he was with the Los Angeles law firm of Richards, Watson & Gershon where he served as city attorney for the City of Rancho Palos Verdes.
-He began his career as an associate with Best, Best & Krieger in Riverside, California.
+He began his career as an associate with Best, Best & Krieger in Riverside, California where he practiced water, municipal and environmental law.

 Ms. Clendenen is part of the Litigation team, working primarily with Assistant City Attorney Tom R. Shapiro defending the City in litigation matters pending in both state and federal courts.
 Lisa joined the City Attorney’s Office in 2011.
 Before coming to the City Attorney's Office, Lisa had 20+ years of litigation experience working in private law firms in Santa Monica and Los Angeles primarily representing public sector employees in the areas of tort and employment law.
 Lisa is a graduate of Westmont College with her Bachelor’s degree in English and Sociology.
 In her spare time, she enjoys gardening, hiking and spending time with family.